 This web page shows only a small excerpt of our Covarrubias research.Another 73 words (5 lines of text) covering the years 1693, 1488, 1570, 1539 and 1613 are included under the topic Early Covarrubias History in all our PDF Extended History products and printed products wherever possible.

 Con la Reconquista guerra con la que los cristianos bajo las órdenes del rey Fernando y la reina Isabel reconquistaron a España y expulsaron a los musulmanes invasores en el año 1492.
-Dentro de estos nombres de familias se han destacado, por ejemplo, Marcos de Covarrubias, who resided in Toledo in...
-Another 74 words (5 lines of text) are included under the topic Early Covarrubias Notables in all our PDF Extended History products and printed products wherever possible.
+Dentro de estos nombres de familias se han destacado, por ejemplo, Marcos de Covarrubias, who resided in Toledo in the early sixteenth century, and Pedro Covarrubias, an eloquent orator, who was...
+Another 62 words (4 lines of text) are included under the topic Early Covarrubias Notables in all our PDF Extended History products and printed products wherever possible.